 - Try to select a container that has an opaque base and a transparent top to minimize the growth of algae.
 Fill the container about 3/4 full.
 There should be some room between the soil surface and the top of the container for air flow.
 Do not poke holes in the soil to bury cactus seeds.
-Adding holes to the bottom of the container is recommended if you’re worried about over saturating the soil and growing the cactus seedlings.The idea here is to provide a humid environment for the cactus seeds to germinate.
-Condensation on the inside of the container is normal.
-It is also possible to cover the pots used with plastic or polyethylene food wrap as or use food storage containers with lids.
+Adding holes to the bottom of the container is recommended if you’re worried about over saturating the soil.
+Alternatively, It is also possible to cover the pots used with plastic or polyethylene food wrap as or use food storage containers with lids.
 Find what works best for you; as long as humidity can be maintained.

-The greatest proportion of cactus seed germination will occur in the first 2 – 4 weeks, this is when the strongest seeds will germinate in the greatest numbers.
-The cactus seedlings will continue to crop up occasionally in the coming months, though, at a decreased rate.
-By the fourth month it is safe to assume all seeds have germinated during the first germination cycle.
-Cautiously, maintain these humid conditions beginning to slowly acclimatize the cactus seedlings to normal environmental conditions by the first year of growth.
+The greatest proportion of cactus & succulent seed germination will occur in the first 2 – 4 weeks, this is when the strongest seeds will germinate in the greatest numbers.
+Seedlings will continue to crop up occasionally in the coming months, though, at a decreased rate.
+Some varieties grow in spurts and can be inconsistent when germinating.
+By the fourth month it is usually safe to assume all seeds have germinated during the first germination cycle.
+Cautiously, maintain these humid conditions for three to six months, beginning to slowly acclimatize the cactus seedlings to normal environmental conditions by reducing humidity levels within this timespan.

-*Often times cacti require stratification, this mimics their natural growth cycle.
-If cactus seeds do not germinate the first cycle allow the cactus seed soil to completely dry out.
+Those that have not yet germinated, are often able to during a second germination cycle.
+Some cacti require stratification, this mimics their natural growth cycle.
+If seeds do not germinate the first cycle allow the cactus seed soil to completely dry out.
 Repeat steps 3-4.
 These steps will stimulate new cactus seeds to germinate.

 It isn’t realistic to expect 100% of seeds to germinate.
 Cacti have variable germination rates.
 More over, batches of seeds within the species group will have varying degrees of viability.
-A practical expectation, if correctly executed is a 40%-80% average cactus seed germination rate.
+A practical expectation, if correctly executed is a 30%-80% average cactus seed germination rate.
 With some difficult species of cacti having even lower rates.

-Most of all be patient, rushing these steps can lead to disappointments and delayed development.
+Most of all, be patient.
+Rushing these steps can lead to disappointments and delayed development.
 In the case of cacti seedlings, less is more.